raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 ## Using your data

 If you want to, you can use the data and images that you have captured to conduct some scientific research!
 You can conduct any scientific experiment that you want, providing that your program adheres to the [Rulebook](https://astro-pi.org/mission-space-lab/rulebook).
-Though, if you'd rather follow a ready-made guide, you can pick either of the projects below.
+If you'd rather follow a ready-made guide instead, you can pick either of the projects below.

-### Using NDVI (Normalized Difference Vegetation Index
+### Using NDVI (normalised difference vegetation index)

-Learn how to process visual light data to analyze plant health, vegetation density, and environmental features across the Earth's surface using this project guide:  [NDVI (Normalized Difference Vegetation Index)](https://projects.raspberrypi.org/en/projects/astropi-ndvi/0)
+Learn how to process visual light data to analyse plant health, vegetation density, and environmental features across the Earth's surface using this project guide: [NDVI (normalised difference vegetation index)](https://projects.raspberrypi.org/en/projects/astropi-ndvi/0).

 ### Calculating the speed of the ISS